Table of Contents

 This may have introduced three functions that you aren't familiar with yet.
 Let's inspect their types with ghci:

-ghci> :t lines lines :: String -> [String] ghci> :t unlines unlines :: [String] -> String ghci> :t elem elem :: (Eq a) => a -> [a] -> Boolghci>
+ghci> :t lines lines :: String -> [String] ghci> :t unlines unlines :: [String] -> String ghci> :t elem elem :: (Eq a) => a -> [a] -> Boolghci>:t lineslines :: String -> [String]ghci>:t unlinesunlines :: [String] -> Stringghci>:t elemelem :: (Eq a) => a -> [a] -> Bool

 Can you guess what these functions do just by looking at their types?
 With Haskell, in some cases, you can.

-and returns a list of String
+lines takes a String and returns a list of Strings, each one

-representing one line in the input. unlines
+representing one line in the input. unlines does the opposite: it

-s, joins them together, and puts the end of
+takes a list of Strings, joins them together, and puts the end of

 line character in between them.
-You'll frequently see lines
+You'll frequently see lines and

-takes a element and a list
+unlines used with I/O. Finally, elem takes a element and a list

-if that element occurs anywhere in the list.
+and returns True if that element occurs anywhere in the list.

 Try running this over our standard example input: